librenms/librenms/doc/Extensions/Alerting.md

 __Note__: The difference between `Equals` and `Like` (and its negation) is that `Equals` does a strict comparison and `Like` allows the usage of RegExp.
 Arithmetics are allowed as well.

+# <a name="extra">Options</a>

+Here are some of the other options available when adding an alerting rule:

+- Rule name: The name associated with the rule.
+- Severity: How "important" the rule is.
+- Max alerts: The maximum number of alerts sent for the event.  `-1` means unlimited.
+- Delay: The amount of time in seconds to wait after a rule is matched before sending an alert.
+- Interval: The interval of time in seconds between alerts for an event until Max is reached.
+- Mute alerts: Disable sending alerts for this rule.
+- Invert match: Invert the matching rule (ie. alert on items that _don't_ match the rule).

 ## <a name="rules-examples">Examples</a>